 You’ve always wanted to go to Sydney and finally have the vacation time to make the trip worth it.
 American Airlines offers loyalty credit cards to help you pay for your adventures and enjoy perks along the way.

-For a limited time, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® offers a bonus of 60,000 miles with $3,000 spent in the first 3 months..
+The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® offers a bonus of 50,000 miles with $2,500 spent in the first 3 months..
 You’ll also get preferred boarding on qualifying flights.
 And the annual fee is waived for the first 12 months (then $99 annually), so you can put that money towards your next travel purchase.

 If you’re already a frequent flyer with American Airlines, the Citi® / AAdvantage® Executive World Elite™ Mastercard® could be a good option.This card has a pretty hefty $450 annual fee, but it offers some amazing perks.
 You’ll get Admirals club membership (with guest access for immediate family or up to two travel buddies) which is a lifesaver for long layovers.
 The Admirals club offers travel assistance and snacks.
 And in select locations, you’ll find other perks like house drinks, shower service, and a business center.
 This card also offers priority boarding on qualifying flights, along with free checked bags for you and up to eight travel buddies.

 If you’re a business owner on the go, American Airlines cards has an option for you, too.